digital-work-lab/open-source-collaboration-game/playbook-C7.md

 ```

 You want the CoLRev project to cover this type of data as well.
-Create a new page on "analyzing interview data".
+Create a new page on "analyzing interview data" to suggest that the data above can be added to the workflow (in the `data/search` directory) and processed with the operations `colrev load`, `colrev prep`, etc..